victorBuzdugan/ConsumablesTracker/README.md

 The log level is preset on `DEBUG`.

 ## Schedules
-The app features group schedules allowing the users to be split in two or more groups.
+The app features group schedules allowing the users to be split in two or more groups or individual schedules.
 You can specify a name, day of the week for the schedule, a day of the week for when to update the schedule, number of groups, group switching interval, wich group should be first and a date for when the schedule should start.

-The demo website features a "Saturday movie" schedule in wich users are split in two groups, with saturday as a scheduled day, monday for the day when the schedule should update and a group switching interval of one week.
+The demo website features a "Saturday movie" schedule in wich users are split in two groups, with saturday as a scheduled day, monday for the day when the schedule should update and a group switching interval of one week and a "Cleaning schedule" where users are rotated weekly.

 # Flowcharts
 ### User login/registration